 Dr. Langlotz has led many recent national and international efforts to improve the quality of radiology reports, including the RadLex™ terminology standard, the RadLex™ Playbook of radiology exam codes, the RSNA report template library, and a technical standard (PDF) for communication of radiology templates.

-As Associate Chair for Information Systems in the Department of Radiology and Medical Informatics Director for Stanford Health Care (SHC), Dr. Langlotz manages SHC imaging informatics activities to support the clinical, research, and educational missions of the Stanford Radiology.
+As Associate Chair for Information Systems in the Department of Radiology and Medical Informatics Director for Stanford Health Care (SHC), Dr. Langlotz is responsible for the computer technology that supports the Stanford Radiology practice, including 8 million imaging studies and their corresponding reports, which occupy nearly a petabyte of storage.

-Dr. Langlotz is the author of the book The Radiology Report, and has authored over 100 scientific publications in the fields of biomedical informatics and comparative effectiveness research.
+Dr. Langlotz is the author of the book The Radiology Report, and has authored over 150 scientific publications in the fields of biomedical informatics and comparative effectiveness research.
 He is a founder and Past President of the Radiology Alliance for Health Services Research (RAHSR), a former President of the Society for Imaging Informatics in Medicine (SIIM), and a former board member of the Association of University Radiologists (AUR).
 During his SIIM presidency, SIIM founded the American Board of Imaging Informatics, and established a formal certification and education program for imaging informatics professionals.
-Dr. Langlotz currently serves as an Advisor to the RSNA Radiology Informatics Committee, as a board member of the American Medical Informatics Association.
-He has been elected a Fellow of the American College of Medical Informatics, and of the College of SIIM Fellows, where he serves as President.
+Dr. Langlotz currently serves as chair of the Board of Directors of the Radiological Society of North America.
+He has been elected a Fellow of the American College of Medical Informatics, the College of SIIM Fellows, and the American Institute for Medical and Biological Engineering.

 Contact: